 30. To travel from Las Cruces to New York City by car, you would drive 3585 km.
 What is this distance in AU?
-(4 points)
+(10 points)

 31. The Earth is 4.5 billion years old.
 The dinosaurs were killed 65 million years ago due to a giant impact by a comet or asteroid that hit the Earth.
 If we were to compress the history of the Earth from 4.5 billion years into one 24-hour day, at what time would the dinosaurs have been killed?
-(4 points)
+(10 points)

-32. The New Horizons spacecraft is traveling at approximately 20 kilometers per second.
-How long will it take to reach Jupiter, which is roughly 4 AU from Earth?
+32. When it was launched towards Pluto, the New Horizons spacecraft was traveling at approximately 20 kilometers per second.
+How long did it take to reach Jupiter, which is roughly 4 AU from Earth?
 [Hint: see the definition of an AU in Section 1.3 of this lab.]
-(4 points)
+(7 points)

+Name(s):

-Name(s): Date:
+Date: